Self-Paced Online College Courses & Degrees

 Procrastinators Need Not Apply

-In general, self-paced online courses are a great option for working adults looking to finish their degree.
+In general, self-paced online courses are a great option for working adults looking to finish their degrees.
 These classes are NOT recommended for procrastinators.
 Though the schedules are lenient, there are definite time limits and those who intentionally put off coursework will not be catered to.
 Students who fail to finish their coursework within the allotted semester may have to pay extension fees.
 These courses are recommended for self-motivated individuals that can stay on task unsupervised.

 Popular Self-Paced Online Colleges and Courses